ngcmk/homepage/DARK_MODE_IMPLEMENTATION.md

 ## Overview
 This document provides a comprehensive guide to the dark mode implementation in the ngc project using shadcn/ui and next-themes.

-## Implementation Status: ✅ Complete
+## Implementation Status: ⚠️ Partially Complete

 The dark mode implementation includes:
 - **Theme Provider Setup** - Complete theme management system
 - **Theme Toggle Components** - Multiple toggle options (dropdown/simple)
-- **Component Updates** - All components updated for dark mode compatibility
+- **Component Updates** - Most components updated for dark mode compatibility
 - **CSS Enhancements** - Custom dark mode styles and animations
 - **UI Showcase** - Comprehensive dark mode demonstration

+However, there are some issues with the initialize-project page that have been fixed.

 ## Technical Implementation